Hazel dormouse ecology

 A year in the life of a dormouse

-Pregnancy lasts for about 3.5 weeks with an average litter size of four typically born in July or August, but also as early as late May or early June.
-Young are weaned after four weeks but may remain with the mother as juveniles before they become independent and disperse.
-A single litter is usual, but early breeders may have a second.
-The young are sexually mature after 8-10 weeks, so young from early litters can breed in the same year.
-To survive the winter hibernation, dormice probably need to weigh 15-18g.
+Pregnancy lasts for about 3.5 weeks with an average litter size of four typically born in late July, August or early September.
+Occasionally litters can be recorded in late May or early June.
+Young are weaned after four weeks but may remain with the mother as juveniles for a further four weeks before they become independent and disperse.
+A single litter is usual, but early breeding females may have a second litter.
+The young are sexually mature after 8-10 weeks, so it is possible that young from early litters could breed in the same year.

 - Mixed nests of equal volumes of leavers and grass